Origin and History

 During the War of the Spanish Succession, the regiment was commanded by:

-- since 1696: Franz Anton Count Thürheimb (killed at the Combat of Carpi in 1701)
+- from 1696: Franz Anton Count Thürheimb (killed at the Combat of Carpi in 1701)

 - from 1702: Franz Ferdinand Count Walmerode, colonel